frioux/blog/content/posts/development-with-docker.md

 <!--more-->

-First off, I am developing with an interpreted langauge most of the time.
+First off, I am developing with an interpreted language most of the time.
 I still think these issues apply with compiled languages but they are easier to ignore and sweep under the rug.
 In this post I'll show I create layered images for developing a simple web service in Perl.
 It could be Ruby or Python of